turbaevsky/indicators/doc/PI_DB_TS.md

 Dimensional modelling is used in the design of data warehouse databases to organise the data for efficiency of queries that are intended to analyse and summarise large volumes of data.
 The data warehouse schema is almost always very different and much simpler than the schema of an OLTP system designed using entity-relation modelling.

-The use of online analytical processing (OLAP) and data mining is potentially in scope for this phase, but will be dependent on the requirement gathering process.
+The use of online analytically processing (OLAP) and data mining is potentially in scope for this phase, but will be dependent on the requirement gathering process.

 All of the Extracting, Transforming and Loading (ETL) processes required to transfer data between the various databases will be completed using SQL Server Integration Services (SSIS).